 Log in using the account you used when setting up Find My iPhone.
 This is likely your Apple ID/iTunes account.

-When you log in, Find My iPhone will immediately begin trying to locate your device.
+When you log in, Find My iPhone will immediately begin trying to pinpoint your device.
 You'll see onscreen messages as it works.
 If the device is turned off, the map will display its last known location, not necessarily its current location.
 When it's turned back on, the map will update.

 If it finds your device, it will zoom in on the map and show the location of the device using a green dot.
 When this happens, you can zoom in or out of the map, and view it in map, satellite, and hybrid modes, like in Google Maps.